Choose your settings

 Project description

 The Association for the Integral Development of Guatemala (ADIGUA) is a non-profit NGO founded in 2003.
-With an average outstanding amount of US$2,373, it mainly targets the lower end of the micro and small enterprise sector.
-With a network of 7 branches in 5 central provinces, the institution serves 3,778 clients, more than 45% of whom are women.
+It mainly targets the lower end of the micro and small enterprise sector.
+With a network of 7 branches in 5 central provinces, the institution serves 4,168 clients, more than 48% of whom are women.

 Climate adaptation and economic development of agricultural sectors (AVETI) Haiti